yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

-- If there is one item that matches the query, it asks user if the user wants to delete the found item.
+- If there is one Entry that matches the query, it asks user if the user wants to delete the found Entry.
-  - When user inputs `y`, it would delete the item.
+  - When user inputs `y`, it would delete the Entry.
-- If there are multiple items that match the query, it asks the user to choose the index of item that the user wants to delete from a given list.
+- If there are multiple Entries that match the query, it asks the user to choose the index of Entry that the user wants to delete from a given list.
-  - When user inputs a valid index, it would delete the item.
+  - When user inputs a valid index, it would delete the Entry.

 **[EXPENSE and INCOME] Example of usage and expected output:**